Fresno Citadel Corps Community Center

 - We provided more than 12,000 alternative food bags to homeless individuals

-- We daily provide Utility Assistance, Eviction Prevention (as funding permits), Emergency Food Assistance and Commodity distribution.
+- We daily provide Utility Assistance, Emergency Food Assistance and Commodity distribution.

 Needs: Please contact this facility directly for volunteer opportunities, or visit our Volunteer Opportunities page.